- Doing Business

 Verification and Disbursement of Funds

-Businesses which apply for and receive funding must provide evidence that the submitted project has been carried out to completion in order to receive grant reimbursements.
-The required evidence will consist of:
+Businesses which apply for and receive funding must provide evidence that the submitted project has been carried out to completion in order to receive grant and incentive reimbursements.
+The required evidence will consist of but is not limited to:

 - Before and after photos – (Before Photos should also be submitted with Application)